Notes updated as of March 03, 2021.

 If you have come into direct contact with a confirmed COVID-19 positive person and have not completed your COVID vaccinations plus two weeks immunity delay, please quarantine in your home for 10 days following your last encounter with the positive person.
 Testing may be indicated after 5 days from the LAST contact to allow you to leave quarantine if you are still completely asymptomatic.

 I tested positive for COVID.
-How long do I need to quarantine before it is safe for me to be around other people again?
+How long do I need to isolate before it is safe for me to be around other people again?

-If you have been diagnosed positive with COVID-19, please remain quarantined for at least 10 days after your symptoms started, plus 24 hours symptom and fever free without the use of antipyretics.
-If you continue to have symptoms past the 10-day mark, please continue to quarantine until your symptoms have been resolved for 24 hours.
+If you have been diagnosed positive with COVID-19, please remain isolated for at least 10 days after your symptoms started, plus 24 hours fever-free without the use of antipyretics.
+If you continue to have symptoms past the 10-day mark, please continue to quarantine until your symptoms are improving for 24 hours.

 What medications can I take to prevent or alleviate symptoms of COVID?

-At this time, there are no prescription drugs or other therapeutics approved by the FDA to prevent or treat COVID-19.
-We recommend treating your symptoms with the standard over the counter measures as with other viral illnesses (such as a cold or flu).
-If you have questions about what over the counter medications you may take, please talk with one of the Triage nurses.
+At this time, there are no prescription drugs or other therapeutics approved by the FDA to prevent or treat COVID-19 through our outpatient clinics.
+We recommend treating your symptoms with the standard over-the-counter measures as with other viral illnesses (such as a cold or flu).
+If you have questions about what over-the-counter medications you may take, please talk with one of the Triage nurses.

 Please be courteous and conscientious of others – wear a mask, wash your hands often, and social distance.
 This not only protects you but protects others as well!